netdata/netdata/docs/glossary.md

 - [**Family**](/docs/dashboards-and-charts/netdata-charts.md#families): 1.
 What we consider our Netdata community of users and engineers.
 2. A single instance of a hardware or software resource that needs to be displayed separately from similar instances.

 - [**Flood Protection**](/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md#flood-protection): If a node has too many state changes like firing too many alerts or going from reachable to unreachable, Netdata Cloud enables flood protection.
-As long as a node is in flood protection mode, Netdata Cloud does not send notifications about this node
+As long as a node is in flood protection mode, Netdata Cloud doesn’t send notifications about this node

 - [**Functions** or **Netdata Functions**](/docs/top-monitoring-netdata-functions.md): Routines exposed by a collector on the Netdata Agent that can bring additional information to support troubleshooting or trigger some action to happen on the node itself.

 ## G